 Nearest town is Sulthan Bathery at about 16 km and the nearest railway station is Kozhikode at 100 km.
 Karipur international airport is at 125 km from the sanctuary.

 2. Parambikulam Wildlife Sanctuary : Trek Your Way through Peaks and Valleys

-Surrounded by three dams on all its three sides, Parambikulam Wildlife Sanctuary is spread over 285 Sq. km in Chittur Taluk of Palakkad district.
-The sanctuary, famous for diversity of fauna in its dense woods, is one of the largest tiger reserves of Kerala.
+Surrounded by three dams on all its three sides, Parambikulam Wildlife Sanctuary occupies over 285 sq km in Chittur Taluk of Palakkad district.
+The sanctuary, famous for the diversity of fauna in its dense woods, is one of the largest tiger reserves of Kerala.
 If you are an adventurous person, you can enjoy trekking along challenging peaks and valleys with steep slopes and cliffs.
-You can stay on fully furnished tree-top house or take a short trip on bamboo rafts driven by oarsmen.
+You can stay on a fully furnished tree-top house or take a short trip on bamboo rafts driven by oarsmen.